-Hearing conservation programs are typically designed to protect workers with normal hearing; but they must also consider those workers that have already been impacted by hearing loss or impairment.
+Hearing conservation programs are typically designed to protect workers with normal hearing, but they must also consider those workers that have already been impacted by hearing loss or impairment.
 Many workers in high-noise environments have already experienced varying degrees of hearing loss and may have special needs.
 What can be done to keep them protected, but still allow them to continue with their daily activities?
 These workers face numerous challenges, even in quiet environments, including difficulty communicating with colleagues and problems differentiating important sounds or alarms from other background noises.
 Some workers may even face differing levels of tinnitus or ringing in the ears.

 Hearing Protection programs may not address the special needs of hearing-impaired workers.
 A research study uncovered that most audiology testing occurs in quiet environments and does not consider how hearing-impaired individuals may function in loud-noise environments.
-In fact, Occupational Safety and Health Administration (OSHA) rules require workers with little to no hearing ability wear protection, as they may still have some residual hearing.
+In fact, Occupational Safety and Health Administration (OSHA) rules require workers with little to no hearing ability to wear protection, as they may still have some residual hearing.
 It is important, therefore, to determine if a worker has a hearing impairment, understand the unique challenges they face, and ensure that they are fully protected.

 To accurately test hearing in high-noise environments, hearing-impaired workers must remove their hearing aids and undergo testing using OSHA-mandated procedures and headphones.
 To obtain a valid test on a hearing-impaired individual and those with other hearing-related problems — such as ringing in the ears — it may be necessary to switch from automatic testing methods to manual methods, according to OSHA.

-Once a worker is determined to have a hearing-impairment, it is crucial to grasp the unique challenges they face in these high-noise environments.
+Once a worker is determined to have a hearing impairment, it is crucial to grasp the unique challenges they face in these high-noise environments.
 In 2012, Purdue University researchers found that background noises can alter the way a hearing-impaired individual’s ears function, and even environments with normal noise levels can pose a challenge for them.
 Therefore, loud-noise environments pose an even greater challenge, as standard hearing protection lowers the speech volume below the threshold at which a hearing-impaired individual can understand.

 Hearing Protection that Enhances Comfort and Safety for Workers with Hearing Aides